MA Global Intercultural Communication (Part Time)

 This is a two-year part-time course.
 You'll take a combination of compulsory and optional modules, giving you a solid foundation in the discipline, with room to specialise in areas that particularly interest you.

-In year one, you’ll build a strong base of disciplinary knowledge with modules which explore the relationship between language, culture and thought, and the role of digital media in society.
+In year one, you’ll build a strong base of disciplinary knowledge exploring core concepts, theories and issues in language and culture, and the role of digital media in society.
 You'll also start to build your understanding of research skills and methods.
 You’ll specialise by selecting from a range of options, which will help you build your skills and experience.
-Topics typically include: intercultural communication in practice; conflict and conflict resolution in intercultural communication; public relations and the media; and gender and power.
+Topics typically include: language issues in a global multilingual context; conflict and conflict resolution in global communication; language, society and power in the digital age; and global intercultural leadership.

 Compulsory Modules